eclipse/buildship/docs/stories/ToolingAPI.md

 In the Gradle project import wizard, we want to display the JVM arguments that make up the target JVM.
 Currently, the arguments returned by
 `JavaEnvironment#getJvmArguments` are quite confusing to the user since they do not represent the total set of arguments that make up the target JVM.
-For example, system properties defined by the user in the import wizard are not part of `JavaEnvironment#getAllJvmArguments` that are currently shown to the user.
+For example, system properties defined by the user in the import wizard are not part of `JavaEnvironment#getJvmArguments` that are currently shown to the user.